Wrapping Haptic Displays Around Robot Arms to Communicate Learning: Developing a Wrapped Haptic Display

 \subsection{Requirements}

-While designing the wrapped haptic display concept we considered three key requirements, linked both to the operation and to improving the haptic sensation: low volume, fast inflation, and textured surface.
-First, we wanted to design a display that would clearly show inflation without using either large volumes of air or large volumes of static materials.
-This requirement is linked to keeping the haptic display flexible enough to easily wrap around target objects like the robot arm and to limiting the effect the display had on the users interaction with the surface, especially when deflated.
-Limiting the volume of air that the display holds also helps with the requirement for fast inflation and deflation.
-This is an important design feature since fast transitions between inflation levels would allow for faster changes in the signals that the display is producing.
-An additional requirement was to create an inflatable surface that would produce textured tactile sensations.
-Our hypothesis is that a textured surface would help users to quickly identify pressure changes in the display since there are more surface features to explore with their hands.
-Since the target application of the wrapped haptic display is robot learning, an additional design constraint was the need to fully wrap the display around robot arms without constraining motion or impairing demonstration.
+While designing the wrapped haptic display concept we considered three key requirements to improve operation and the haptic sensation: low volume, fast inflation, and textured surface.
+First, the display should function without using large volumes of air or static materials, keeping the display flexible enough to easily wrap around objects like the robot arm.
+Limiting the volume of air also aids in fast inflation and deflation, allowing faster changes in the produced signals.
+Additionally, we aimed to create an inflatable surface with textured tactile sensations.
+We believe that a textured surface helps users to quickly identify pressure changes in the display by exploring surface features.